Scroll Top

 Chapter 13 payments are based on:

-2. Debt Amount – Secured debts (mortgages, car loans) must be paid in full; unsecured debts (credit cards, medical bills) may be partially paid.
+2. Debt Amount – Arrears on certain secured debts (mortgages, car loans) must be paid in full; other secured debts (recent taxes) must be paid in full, unsecured debts (credit cards, medical bills) may be partially paid or even not paid at all.

 3. Non-Exempt Assets – If an asset isn’t fully protected, the debtor must pay creditors an amount equal to the unprotected value over time.

-(Total Priority Debts + Secured Arrears + Non-Exempt Assets) ÷ Plan Duration (36-60 months)
+(Total Priority Debts + Secured Arrears + Any Non-Exempt Assets) ÷ Plan Duration (36-60 months)

 📌 Example Payment Calculation